vishvampawar11/TrackIt/README.md

 ## Data Management

-The transaction data is stored using AsyncStorage and Context API is used to manage application state and ensure data consistency across the app.
+1. The transaction data is stored using AsyncStorage and Context API is used to manage application state and ensure data consistency across the app.
-Reudx is used to store profile data.
+2. Redux is used to store profile data.